edvein-rin/i-work-with-redux/README.md

 ## Implemented concepts

 **Store**: holds information about loaded products, current customer, etc.
-**Actions**: represents cashier actions (add a bill to exchange, remove a bill from exchange, give exchange to customer etc).
+**Actions**: represents cashier actions (add/remove a bill to/from the exchange, give the exchange to the customer, etc).
 **Reducers**: a single reducer to operate over all actions.
-**Selectors**: get customer basket price, get customer money, get customer change.
+**Selectors**: get customer basket price, money, and change.
 **Middlewares**: logger.
 **Thunks**: loads products with prices from a free API.